Bollywood pays tribute to "king of romance" Yash Chopra

 MUMBAI Movie lovers, Bollywood stars and well-wishers paid their last respects to film-maker Yash Chopra on Monday, a day after he died of multiple organ failure.

 Chopra, who turned 80 last month, was one of India's iconic film-makers and was known as the "king of romance".
-He also owned Yash Raj Films, one of the industry's biggest production houses and studios.
+He also owned one of the industry's biggest production houses and studios, Yash Raj Films, which recently ventured into Hollywood movie production as well.

-The film-maker's elder son Aditya lit the funeral pyre at the crematorium in suburban Mumbai on Tuesday afternoon.

-Earlier in the day, several Bollywood personalities paid their last respects.
-Actors such as Amitabh Bachchan, Aishwarya Rai Bachchan, Preity Zinta and Shah Rukh Khan, who have all worked with Chopra, were at the Yash Raj Studios where his body was kept.

 Chopra's career spanned five decades and his last film as director, "Jab Tak Hai Jaan," opens in cinemas on November 13, on Diwali.